-All those headed to the women's march, raise your hand
+All those headed to the Women's March, raise your hand

-(CNN)The plane bound for DC was packed with women, mothers and daughters, aunts and nieces -- all headed to the Women's March on Washington, singleminded in their mission but spirited in mood.
+(CNN)The plane bound for DC was packed with women, mothers and daughters, aunts and nieces -- all headed to the Women's March on Washington, single-minded in their mission but spirited in mood.

 "Marchers, unite!
 Who's going to the march?" someone asked as the group waited at Atlanta's Hartsfield-Jackson International Airport on Friday.
 Dozens of hands shot up, followed by ecstatic whoops.